Eastman Chemical Company

-Eastman Chemical Company is an American company primarily involved in the chemical industry.
-Once a subsidiary of Kodak, today it is an independent global specialty materials company that produces a broad range of advanced materials, chemicals and fibers for everyday purposes.
-Founded in 1920 and based in Kingsport, Tennessee, the company now has more than 50 manufacturing sites worldwide and employs approximately 14,000 people.

-Eastman was spun off from parent Eastman Kodak in 1994.
-In 2021 it had sales revenue of approximately $10.5 billion.
+Eastman Chemical Company is an American chemical products manufacturer based in Kingsport, Tennessee.
+Founded in 1920, it was formerly a subsidiary of Kodak until 1994.
+The company is an independent global specialty materials company that produces a broad range of advanced materials, chemicals and fibers for everyday purposes.
+It operates 36 manufacturing sites worldwide and employs approximately 14,000 people.
+In 2023, Eastman had sales revenue of approximately $9.21 billion.

 Business segments

 Eastman manufactures and markets chemicals, fibers, and plastics.
 It provides coatings, adhesives and specialty plastics products, is a major supplier of cellulose acetate fibers, and produces copolyesters for packaging.

 The company's products and operations are managed and reported in four operating segments: Additives & Functional Products, Advanced Materials, Chemical Intermediates, and Fibers.